WPBeginner

 WordPress login screen with Google Authenticator enabled

-Two step verification adds another security layer to your passwords.
+Two-step verification, also known as two-factor verification, two-factor authentication, or 2FA, adds another security layer to your passwords.
 Instead of using the password alone, it asks you to enter a verification code generated by the Google Authenticator app on your phone.

 Even if someone is able to guess your WordPress password, they will still need the Google Authenticator code to get in.

-For detailed step by step instructions see our guide on how to setup 2-step verification in WordPress using Google Authenticator.
+For detailed step-by-step instructions, see our guide on how to set up 2-step verification in WordPress using Google Authenticator.

 5. Limit Login Attempts